-Mr. Kinkade, president of Viridian® Inc., Environmental has over 30 years’ experience in environmental due diligence, site remediation, environmental planning, and vapor intrusion consulting.
+Mr. Kinkade, Vice President of Viridian® Inc., Environmental has over 30 years’ experience in environmental due diligence, site remediation, environmental planning, and vapor intrusion consulting.
 He founded the firm in 1992 with a focus on providing high quality environmental services in the tri-state area.
 He has significant experience with large-scale environmental remediation projects.
 Mr. Kinkade holds Masters Degrees in Environmental Studies from Montclair State University, and in Administration from New York University.
 He is trained and certified in closure and subsurface evaluation of underground storage tanks in the State of New Jersey, and in OSHA 40-hour HAZWOPER.
 He is a Master-Level Certified Hazardous Materials Manager (CHMM).
 Mr. Kinkade taught environment and ecology courses as a faculty member at New Jersey Institute of Technology (NJIT) for 23 years.
 He chaired the Montclair Environmental Commission for many years, and served on the Board of the Association of NJ Environmental Commissions (ANJEC) and The Nature Conservancy.

 Mr. Haug is a Licensed Site Remediation Professional (LSRP) and Senior Project Manager.
 He has over 30 years’ experience in the environmental field with strong expertise in soil and ground water remediation projects for ISRA, USTs, dry cleaners, and Brownfields redevelopment sites.
 He has an outstanding record in obtaining state and individual grants and loans for Brownfields, Innocent Party and Innovative Technology investigations and remediation actions.